Weird War Tales: Publication history

 Several issues featured a series of short vignettes titled "The Day After Doomsday" featuring largely doomed characters dealing with various threats and harsh ironies of living in a post-nuclear war apocalyptic landscape.
 The first few stories dealt with a society reduced to medieval ways seven centuries after a war but most others dealt with the near-term aftermath, with the unexpected results of radiation or infrastructure damage almost always catching the characters by surprise.

 Other stories featured robot soldiers, ghosts, the undead, and other paranormal characters from different eras of time.

+Revival

-RevivalWeird War Tales was revived for DC Comics' Vertigo imprint in 1997.
+Weird War Tales was revived for DC Comics' Vertigo imprint in 1997.
 It was published as a four-issue limited series, followed by two one-shot special issues in 2000 and 2010.